More Open Access

 Avoiding inequality in publishing

-To increase submissions to Open Access outlets, Alisic and Jenkins, together with GYA colleagues Sabina Leonelli and Arianna Betti came up with the More Open Access Pledge.
+To increase submissions to Open Access outlets, Alisic and Jenkins, together with GYA colleagues Sabina Leonelli (UK) and Arianna Betti (Netherlands) came up with the More Open Access Pledge.
 The quartet is both excited and cautious about the pledge: they aim to push for Open Access, but not for expensive Open Access journals.
 “We shouldn’t move from an inequality in reading to an inequality in publishing,” says Alisic, a risk that several colleagues pointed out to her when she launched the pledge.

 The pledge also acknowledges different disciplinary traditions.
 While some disciplines are used to publishing on platforms such as ArXiv or in outlets such as PeerJ, others are still confined to subscription journals or books.
 Many members of the Global Young Academy see a need for the development of a better, not-for-profit system to make publishing and reading research findings accessible to all.